Garmelon/PFERD/CONFIG.md

 This crawler crawls a local directory.
 It is really simple and mostly useful for testing different setups.

 - `path`: Path to the local directory to crawl.
-(No default, must be specified)
+(Required)

 ## Authenticator types

-TODO Fill in as authenticators are implemented
+### The `simple` authenticator

+With this authenticator, the username and password can be set directly in the config file.
+If the username or password are not specified, the user is prompted via the terminal.

+- `username`: The username (Optional)
+- `password`: The password (Optional)

 ## Transformation rules